echeran/smile-of-murugan/webbook/chapter14.md

 Rōma Ṛṣi, one of the classical Siddha therapeutists, as complete loss of *prāņa: pirāṇaṉ pōyviṭṭa nilai maraṇam.* On various practices of breathing, the Siddhas based their theory and practice of physical longevity and even immortality.
-According to *Rōma riṣi ňāṉam* 13, a man who is one hundred years old breathes 21,600 times per day.[^age-breathing-math] That is, during one hour this healthy centenarian breathes 900 times, which will give 15 respirations per minute.[^western-age-breathing-math] The span of life is
+According to *Rōma riṣi ñāṉam* 13, a man who is one hundred years old breathes 21,600 times per day.[^age-breathing-math] That is, during one hour this healthy centenarian breathes 900 times, which will give 15 respirations per minute.[^western-age-breathing-math] The span of life is